cloud66/help-old/_posts/deployment/redeployment-hook.md

 </div>

 <h4 id="github_events">Github Integration</h4>
 Users who have signed in through Github (and who have enough access to create and edit deployement events for their stacks on GitHub) can activate continuous deployments on GitHub.
-To do this: access your [Stack settings](/toolbelt/toolbelt-settings-command) via [Toolbelt](/toolbelt/toolbelt-introduction) and set `continuous.deploy` to `true`.
+To do this: access your <a href="/toolbelt/toolbelt-settings-command">Stack settings</a> via the <a href="/toolbelt/toolbelt-introduction">toolbelt<a/> and set <b>continuous.deploy</b> to <i>true</i>.

 <pre class="prettyprint">
 $ cx settings set -s my_stack continuous.deploy true
 </pre>

-This will create a new webhook for your repository on GitHub or simply modify and existing one to let Cloud66 recieve _deployment_ events as well.
+This will create a new webhook for your repository on GitHub or simply modify and existing one to let Cloud66 recieve <i>deployment</i> events as well.

-With this feature enabled, whenever you push new commit, Cloud 66 will automatically generate a new _deployment event_ based on recieving the _push event_ from GitHub.
-We will also send _deployment status events_ on different deployment statuses, such as started, cancelled, succeeded and failed.
+With this feature enabled, whenever you push new commit, Cloud 66 will automatically generate a new <i>deployment event</i> based on recieving the <i>push event</i> from GitHub.
+We will also send <i>deployment status events</i> on different deployment statuses, such as started, cancelled, succeeded and failed.

 For more information please refer to the <a href="https://developer.github.com/v3/repos/deployments/">Github Deployment API</a>.